sourcegraph/about/blogposts/from-saas-to-on-prem.md

 To make it simple for our customers to stay on the latest Sourcegraph version, we optimized the updating process with the following changes:

 - We moved from continuous delivery to monthly iteration cycles.
 - We emphasized feature development to encourage keeping up with the newest Sourcegraph version.
-We also have policies that ask customers to stay on the newest versions.
+We also have support policies that ask customers to stay on the newest versions.
 - We established a standard release testing process to better detect bugs in our releases.
 - We wrote [better docs](https://docs.sourcegraph.com/admin/install) to tackle the challenge of running Sourcegraph smoothly on different environments.